Absent Voter Ballot Information

 Return your Signed Application by One of the Following Methods

-• Use the 24-hour drop box located at City Hall, or
+• Use the 24-hour drop box located in the front driveway of City Hall, or

 • Mail the pre-paid postage application, or